ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

-Unfortunately, there didn't seem to be a straightforward C library that I could hook up to Perspec without too many FFI headaches, and so I started to work on [FlatCV] — a pure C library for computer vision and image manipulation.
+Unfortunately, there didn't seem to be a straightforward C library that I could hook up to Perspec without too many FFI headaches, and so I started working on [FlatCV] — a pure C library for computer vision and image manipulation.

 I might have overdone it with the yak shaving here,